Umutoniwasepie/ATARI_DeepQN/README.md

 1. **Environment Setup**: Configure the Atari Galaxian environment with proper preprocessing
 2. **Agent Configuration**: Set up the DQN with optimized hyperparameters
-3. **Training Implementation**: Create the training loop with exploration strategy
+3. **Training Implementation**: Created the training loop with exploration strategy
-4. **Model Saving**: Implement efficient model saving excluding the replay buffer
+4. **Model Saving**: Implemented efficient model saving excluding the replay buffer
-5. **Evaluation Script**: Develop the playing script with greedy policy
+5. **Evaluation Script**: Developped the playing script with greedy policy
-6. **Performance Analysis**: Test different epsilon values and document results
+6. **Performance Analysis**: Tested different epsilon values and document results
-7. **Documentation**: Create this comprehensive README with all implementation details
+7. **Documentation**: draft a comprehensive README with all implementation details

 ---